Data-Driven Improvement for Agile Teams

 Quantitative vs. Qualitative Data

-Qualitative data is typically collected through activities like games, designed to promote engagement.
-(Though may not be much fun for the introverts on a team).
+Qualitative data is typically collected through surveys.
 Qualitative data can be subjective, and can be difficult to translate into improvements or may lead a team to pursue improvements based on personal opinion.
 Hence qualitative data should always be accompanied by objective data (for example Kanban Flow Metrics) on a team’s operational performance, which will be more objective and more actionable.
 Metrics to consider reviewing as part of a retrospective might include:

 • Cycle Time (Time in days to complete backlog items – visualized using a Cycle Time Scatterplot or Cycle Time Histogram).